esl/bryan_cb_sf_2020_talk/readme.md

 About me

-* Slinging code for 20 years [^brag_list]
+* Slinging code for 20 years. [^brag_list]
-* Writing Elixir for about 5 years now (and loving it)
+* Writing Elixir for about 5 years now (and loving it).
-* Widely regarded as having a bad attitude
+* Widely regarded as having a bad attitude.
-* Make 52 slides so we'll have to move fast
+* Built 52 slides so we'll have to move fast.
-* Stop me if I curse, can't help it, I'm Irish

 [^brag_list]: Perl, VB, C, C++, PHP, Python, Java, Scala, Javascript, Actionscript, Erlang, Shell, Ansible, Zsh, AWK, Sed, etc, 😴